chiaweh2/cefi-cookbook/content/how_to_conda.md

     ``````

     ``````{admonition} Method 1 (Manuel download)
-    - For Python, go to GitHub page which contain the Python version of [environment.yml file](https://github.com/NOAA-CEFI-Portal/cefi-cookbook/blob/main/environment.yml)
+    - For Python and R, go to GitHub page which contain the Python version of [environment.yml file](https://github.com/NOAA-CEFI-Portal/cefi-cookbook/blob/main/environment.yml)
-    - For R, go to GitHub page which contain the R version of [environment.yml file](https://github.com/NOAA-CEFI-Portal/cefi-cookbook/blob/r-setup/environment.yml)

     and download the `environment.yml` file.
 On the top right corner of the code space, there is a "download raw file" button.
     `````{image} ../images/download_yml.png